 Some of the main factors that determine the type of installation required are as follows.

-Is the structure coated or bare?
-The type of coating, thickness, quality of application and how will it be affected by the environment etc.
+- Is the structure coated or bare?
+The type of coating, thickness, quality of the application and how will it be affected by the environment etc.

 8 Electrical Shielding and Stray Currents